IvanPodoynikov/Object-Detection-YoloV5/README.md

 pip install ultralytics
 ```

-If You want to use program without training Your own model, skip next step.
+If You want to use program without training Your own model, skip Training step.

 <details open>
 <summary>Training</summary>